ruhanirabin/unattended-setup-script-debian/README.md

-# unattended-setup-script-debian
-Automatic unattended updates setup for ubuntu 22+ or debian 12+ - shell script
+# Automatic unattended updates setup for ubuntu 22+ or debian 12+ - shell script

 A script that automates the process of setting up unattended security updates on Ubuntu 22.04 and newer versions.
 This script ensures your system stays secure by automatically installing important security updates.